Use this in Arrangement Calculator

-Wreath making workshops have become one of the most reliable revenue streams a florist can add to their business.
-They fill a quiet period in the calendar, introduce new customers to your brand, and deliver strong margins with relatively little overhead.
+Wreath making workshops are one of the steadiest extra income lines a florist can add.
+They fill a quiet patch in the calendar, put new customers in front of your work, and the margins are good for the hours you put in.

 Why Workshops Work for Florists

-The economics are straightforward.
-A standard Christmas wreath workshop with 12 attendees at £60 per ticket generates £720 in revenue.
-Materials cost roughly £20 per person at wholesale, and refreshments add another £3-5 per head.
-After expenses, you are looking at £400-500 net profit from a single two-hour session.
+The maths is plain.
+A standard Christmas wreath workshop with 12 attendees at £60 a ticket brings in £720.
+Materials run roughly £20 a head at wholesale, and refreshments add another £3-5.
+After costs, you are looking at £400-500 net from a single two-hour session.

-Run eight sessions across November and December, and you have added £3,200-4,000 to your annual income during a period when many florists are winding down between wedding season and Christmas orders.
+Run eight sessions across November and December and you have added £3,200-4,000 to the year, in a window when a lot of florists are treading water between wedding season and the Christmas order rush.

 Workshop Structure